Republic of Argentina v. NML Capital, Ltd.: Dissent

 Justice Ginsburg dissented.
 Noting that FISA and international law only allow the attachment of commercial property, Ginsburg objected to the discovery order's "unlimited inquiry ".
 Because NML Capital had offered no proof that foreign noncommercial assets were subject to attachment, Ginsburg questioned what authorization a US court could have to act as a "clearinghouse for information " about Argentina's noncommercial property.

 Reaction

 One month later Argentina, again, defaulted on its debt.
 Argentina then unsuccessfully attempted to sue the United States at the Hague for "judicial malevolence".
 The United Nations General Assembly condemned debt collection on sovereign debt.
 After Argentina continued to refuse to follow court orders, Judge Griesa held it in contempt.
-Creditors worldwide are imitating NML Capital, with Argentina losing lawsuits to creditors in Germany and England.
+Creditors worldwide imitated NML Capital, with Argentina losing lawsuits to creditors in Germany and England.

-On November 22, 2015 Argentina elected Mauricio Macri as its new president.
-By February 19, 2016 Argentina had reached a settlement with its bondholders and Judge Griesa lifted his injunction.
+On November 22, 2015, Argentina elected Mauricio Macri as its new president.
+By February 19, 2016, Argentina had reached a settlement with its bondholders and Judge Griesa lifted his injunction.
 On April 13, the Second Circuit affirmed, from the bench, directly after hearing oral arguments.